-Health Education in primary schools will cover 'Mental wellbeing', 'Internet safety and harms', Physical health and fitness', Healthy eating', 'Drugs, alcohol and tobacco', 'Health and prevention', 'Basic First Aid', 'Changing adolescent body'.
+Health Education in primary schools will cover 'Mental wellbeing', 'Internet safety and harms', Physical health and fitness', Healthy eating', 'Health and prevention', 'Basic First Aid', 'Changing adolescent body'.
 The puzzle pieces we teach at Russell Street School (ages 3-7) are detailed at the end of this document.